 Management-chemical control: COMMERCIAL USE

-- Imidacloprid (Admire Pro) at 1.2 to 2.4 oz.
+- imidacloprid (Admire Pro) at 1.4 to 2.4 oz/a.
+Generic labels available.
 Can be applied as soil application through chemigation system, rates and restrictions differ for this application, see label.
-If applied as drench, allow adequate time for uptake prior to beetle emergence.
-Generic labels available.
 PHI 7 days.
 REI 12 hr.